Community Impact

 An important responsibility of a successful business is to give back to the community where their families, employees and clients live.
 Located in Mercer Country, we allocate a meaning amount of time and resources toward improving the lives of fellow citizens from all walks of life.

 Since 1979 Bill has serviced as President or Chairman for various Non-Profit Organizations including, Yardley-Makefield Jaycees, Rotary Club of Trenton, Trenton Rotary Foundation, Children’s Home Society of New Jersey and The Trenton Resource Center.
 He donated 1,000 hours as a volunteer Hot Line worker for Contact of Mercer County.
 At age 67, he began running half marathons for charity.
-To date, his fundraising projects have raised $696,170 for three non-profits.
+To date, his fundraising projects have raised $1,050,000 for three non-profits.

 Along with Co-Chairman RJ Lewis, Bill established the “Run For Club Kids” on behalf of the Boys & Girls Club of Mercer County (Trenton) to raise funds to assist intercity students prepare themselves for higher education.
-In the past four years The College Access Program has provided $645,549 in scholarships, technology and remedial training to worthy students.
+In the past four years The College Access Program has provided $1,031,000 in scholarships, technology and remedial training to worthy students.
 John Molinelli and Jeff Strasburg have run The Princeton Half Marathon alongside Bill and have been a big part of the project.

 We plan on continuing our dedication to the Boys & Girls Club for the intermediate future.
-Our next milestone is to raise $1,000,000 and establish an ongoing endowment.
-We are making a difference.

 Our Recent Accomplishments